uniqueLabs/alagoas-maior-api/readme.en.md

 - [PHP](https://www.php.net/) - PHP is a free interpreted language, originally used only for the development of present and active applications on the server side;
 - [SLIM](https://www.slimframework.com/) - Slim is a PHP micro framework that helps you quickly write simple but powerful web applications and APIs;
-- [ANGULAR](http://angular.io/) - Angular is an open-source front-end web application platform based on TypeScript;
 - [Docker](https://www.docker.com/) - Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers;
 - [Mysql](https://www.mysql.com/) - MySQL is a database management system, which uses the SQL language as an interface;